 Notturna is a chamber collective that explores early music written especially for wind instruments.
-Founded in 2006 and based in Paris, its members are all distinguished performers who specialize in historical performance of the 18th and 19th centuries.
+Founded in 2006 and based both in Paris (FR) and Montréal (QC), its members are all distinguished performers who specialize in historical performance of the 18th and 19th centuries.

 Since 2006, Notturna's musicians have been exploring forgotten chamber music for winds, assembling vivid and dynamic programmes of previously unpublished and unrecorded works that they interpret with zeal and uncompromising depth.
 Each of the musician’s distinct personalities is given a chance to shine through, creating a sonic tapestry of warm and luxurious timbres.